Squarefree values of polynomial discriminants I: A uniformity estimate for odd degree monic polynomials

 \begin{proposition} Let $m$ be a positive squarefree integer, and let $f$ be a monic integer polynomial whose discriminant is weakly divisible by $p^2$ for all $p\mid m$.
 Then there exists an integer $\ell$ such that $f(x+\ell )$ has the form

-for some integers $c_1,\ldots,c_n$. \end{proposition} \begin{proof} Since $m$ is squarefree, by the Chinese Remainder Theorem it suffices to prove the assertion in the case that $m=p$ is prime.
+for some integers $b_1,\ldots,b_n$ where $m$ divides $b_{n-1}$ and $m^2$ divides $b_n$. \end{proposition} \begin{proof} Since $m$ is squarefree, by the Chinese Remainder Theorem it suffices to prove the assertion in the case that $m=p$ is prime.
 Since $p$ divides the discriminant of~$f$, the reduction of $f$ modulo~$p$ must have a repeated factor $h(x)^e$ for some polynomial $h\in \F_p[x]$ and some integer $e\geq2$.
 As the discriminant of $f$ is not strongly divisible by $p^2$, we see that $h$ is linear and $e=2$.
-By replacing $f(x)$ by $f(x+\ell )$ for some integer $\ell$, if necessary, we may assume that the repeated factor is $x^2$, i.e., we may assume that the constant coefficient $c_n$ as well as the coefficient $c_{n-1}$ of $x$ are both multiples of~$p$.
-By the resultant definition of the discriminant---$\Delta(f):=\Res(f(x),f'(x))$---it follows that there exist polynomials $\Delta_1,\Delta_2,\Delta_3\in\Z[c_1,\ldots,c_n]$ such that
+By replacing $f(x)$ by $f(x+\ell )$ for some integer $\ell$, if necessary, we may assume that the repeated factor is $x^2$, i.e., we may assume that $f(x)$ has the form for some integers $b_1,\ldots,b_n$ such that $p$ divides $b_{n-1}$ and $b_n$.
+It remains now to show that $p^2$ divides~$b_n$.